microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/providers/electron.md

 1. Confirm changes by selecting the **Register** button.

 ## Getting started
-* Check out this step-by-step tutorial on [building an electron app](../get-started/build-an-electron-app.md).
+* Check out the step-by-step tutorial for [building an electron app](../get-started/build-an-electron-app.md).
-* Take a look at a [sample Electron application](https://github.com/microsoftgraph/microsoft-graph-toolkit/tree/main/samples/electron-app) that demonstrates the usage of the Electron provider.
+* Take a look at a [sample Electron application](https://github.com/microsoftgraph/microsoft-graph-toolkit/tree/main/samples/electron-app) that shows how to use the Electron provider.